French Onion Soup Recipe with Gruyere Recipe or a Cream of Onion Soup Recipe

 Lightly brown the onion slices in the melted butter.
 Add the beef broth and simmer until the onions are tender.
 Blend in the sherry and remove from heat.
 Place the toast in the bottom of the bowls and ladle the soup over the toast.
 Cover the top of the soup with sliced mozzarella cheese.
 Place under a broiler for a couple of minutes until the cheese melts.

-This recipe is also very good but has a little more flavor with the thyme and bay leaf; gruyere cheese is also delicious.
+This recipe is also very good but has a little more flavor with the thyme and bay leaf; Gruyere cheese is also delicious.

 Cut onions in half lengthwise; cut crosswise into thin slices.